 As a SEO link building agency, you spend a lot of time thinking about customer acquisition and customer retention.
 You’ve got designers, writers, strategists, and account managers—some of the best in the business—but you’ve got to keep them busy with a steady flow of client work if you want the organization to survive.

 While customer acquisition and new business are important, customer retention is even more important, and if you’re on retainer with the majority of your clients, it’s plain to see why.
 Customers who stick with you become a reliable source of recurring revenue—and with enough of them, you don’t have to worry about chasing down new leads.

 There’s only one reliable way to increase customer retention in a marketing agency, and that’s by proving your value.
 Marketing services aren’t often seen as “necessary” the way office space or workforces are, and even if they were, there are hundreds to thousands of competing firms ready to swoop in and take your clients away from you.
 The trouble is, with so many digital marketing strategies with hard-to-prove metrics and increasingly skeptical audiences, it’s more difficult than ever to prove you’re worth every dollar a client spends with you.

 Fortunately, there are ways around these pitfalls.
-As a link building service marketing agency like us, you need to deliver results worth more than the cash your clients are giving you if you want them to stick around.
+As a marketing agency that provides link building support like us, you need to deliver results worth more than the cash your clients are giving you if you want them to stick around.
 This is how you do it.

 First things first.
 There are a handful of general rules you’ll need to follow if you want to be perceived as a “valuable” agency.
 Remember, perceived value isn’t always the same as tangible value—and tangible value is worthless if it isn’t effectively demonstrated.
 How and when you interact with your client can make all the difference in whether your “value proof” is effective.

 (Image Source: Rap Genius)